antiprism/mpd_oled/INSTALL_MOODE.md

 sudo patch -d/ -p0 -N < moode_mpd_fifo.patch
 ```
 Reboot the machine from the Moode UI.
 When it has restarted, go back to
-the Moode UI and click  "Moode" / "Configure" / "MPD", then click the first
+the Moode UI and click  "Moode" / "Configure" / "MPD", then click the "SAVE"
-"APPLY" button on that page.
+button at the top of that page.
 This will trigger the regeneration of
 /etc/mpd.conf.

+Enable the Moode metadata file.
+Go to Moode / Configure / System, scroll
+down to "Local Services", set "Metadata file" to "ON" and click on the
+adjacent "SET" button to apply the change.

 Log back into the machine and change to the mpd_oled source directory, e.g.
 ```